Halloween saltine cracker toffee is an easy treat to make, as well as super budget-friendly.

 - Cover the cookie sheet with crackers.

-- In a medium-sized saucepan, add the butter and brown sugar and bring to a boil over medium-high heat.
+- In a medium-sized saucepan, heat butter and brown sugar and bring to a boil over medium-high heat.

 - Gently pour over the crackers.